2021 Frisco Football Classic

 The 2021 Frisco Football Classic was a college football bowl game played on December 23, 2021, in Frisco, Texas, with kickoff at 3:30 p.m.
 ET (2:30 p.m.
 CT local time), televised on ESPN.
 It was one of the 2021–22 bowl games concluding the 2021 FBS football season.

 The NCAA approved the bowl game in order to accommodate all 83 bowl-eligible teams; otherwise, one bowl-eligible team would not have been selected for a bowl game.
-The added bowl game essentially served as a replacement of the canceled San Francisco Bowl.
+The added bowl game essentially served as a replacement for the canceled San Francisco Bowl.

 Teams

 The game features teams from the Group of Five conferences.
 This was the first time that North Texas and Miami University ever played each other.

 North Texas Mean Green

 North Texas, from Conference USA (C–USA), finished the regular season 6–6, 5–3 in conference play.
 The Mean Green won their season opener against Northwestern State, 44–14, but then lost the next six games, dropping to 1–6.
 North Texas then went on to win its next five games, including upset victories over UTEP and a 45–23 victory over then-undefeated #22 UTSA in the regular season finale, handing UTSA its first loss of the season.